GracieteDev/recipe-django/README.md

 You can find the live site [here](https://recipe-django-a56e80b1fce6.herokuapp.com/).

-# HealthyRecipy App: Your Gateway to Healthier Eating
+# The Healthy-Recipy App: Your Gateway to Healthier Eating

-Welcome to the **HealthyRecipy App**, where every meal is an opportunity to nourish your body and delight your palate.
+Welcome to the **Healthy-Recipy App**, where every meal is an opportunity to nourish your body and delight your palate.
 Designed with Django, our app bridges the gap between nutritional goals and culinary enjoyment, offering a meticulously curated selection of recipes from around the world for a healthier lifestyle.

-## Why HealthyRecipy?
+## Why Healthy-Recipy?

-HealthyRecipy is built on the belief that healthy eating shouldn't be complicated or dull.
+Healthy-Recipy is built on the belief that healthy eating shouldn't be complicated or dull.
 With a user-friendly interface and a rich database of nutritious recipes, our app is the perfect companion for anyone looking to eat better without sacrificing taste or spending hours in the kitchen.

 ## Key Features